-Amongst the various healthy diets available globally today, the Dukan Diet stands out as a special one with an excellent track record.
+Although the Dukan Diet is not considered a vegetarian diet, it stands out as a very special diet with an excellent track record.
 An interesting aspect of this diet is that it achieves its results through high protein and low carbohydrate intake.

 - Weight loss